codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

 - Use Routing in your application
 - Add the use of the bootstrap javascript file for navbar functionality

+## Overview

+You will create two new components: Welcome and About.
+You will setup routing so that both of these views are reachable.
+If anyone goes to the main page they will be routed to Welcome.
+Finally you will update the nav bar so that clicking on the links will load up the correct "pages"

 ## Steps

 1. Continue working in your **my-angular-albums** project.
 If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.